 Summary of Adjustable Mortgage Rates

-The customer’s interest rate and monthly principal and interest payments remain the same for an initial period then adjusts annually
+The customer’s interest rate and monthly principal and interest payments remain the same for an initial period of 5, 7, or 10 years, then adjust annually

 Typically ARM loans offer a lower rate than a fixed-rate loan during the initial fixed rate period

 Good choice if the customer plans to move in a few years and therefore is not concerned with possible rate increases